antoniusnaumann/galvan-lang/README.md

 #### Builtin Operators
 > [!WARNING]
 > Not all operators are implemented yet

+Galvan offers a wide range of builtin operators.
+While all of them have an ASCII variant, Galvan also accepts a unicode symbol where it makes sense.

 Arithmetic operators:
 - `+`: Addition
 - `-`: Subtraction